Wallace Lawler: Local politics

 At the time of the 1945 general election, Lawler was said to be a man opposed to all political parties, but during the 1950s he became active in the Liberal Party, even though its electoral record in the West Midlands was dismal.

+Lawler's activities in Birmingham had a national reach.
+Britain's then best-selling newspaper, the Daily Mirror, reported Lawler's campaigning activities, starting with a big splash on his Homeless Bureau in 1956.
+There was a front-page splash with "Rents: ‘Double or Quit’" in 1960.

+There was a 1966 article on fire safety in housing, and a long campaign against higher electricity charges saw a petition with 85,000 signatures handed in at No. 10 Downing Street.

+There was a 1967 report about an all-night vigil by women in temporary accommodation who were separated from their husbands – this was two weeks after the showing of the TV play Cathy Come Home – and a 1968 splash about eight houses compulsorily purchased without any compensation.

-In 1962, Lawler became the first Liberal to be elected to Birmingham City Council for nearly 30 years when he won the Newtown Ward.
-He was re-elected in 1965, not only holding his seat but increasing his majority fourfold.
-This was despite the fact that Labour worked hard to unseat him and had assigned one of the party's most experienced agents to work to secure his defeat.
-He retained his Newtown seat again in 1968, and between 1968–1972 he led the Liberal Party's small group on the Council.
-In 1971, he was created an Alderman, a position he held until he died the following year.
+In 1962, Lawler became the first Liberal to be elected to Birmingham City Council for nearly 30 years when he won the Newtown ward.
+He was re-elected in 1965, not only holding his seat but increasing his majority fourfold – despite Labour having worked hard to unseat him and having assigned one of the party's most experienced agents to work to secure his defeat.
+He retained his Newtown seat again in 1968, and from 1968 to 1972 he led the Liberal Party's small group on the Council.
+In 1971 he was created an Alderman, a position he held until he died the following year.

 Lawler held a number of important Liberal posts in the Birmingham area, including Chairman of Birmingham Liberal Organisation, and became the first chairman of the Birmingham Liberal Federation when it was founded in 1965.
 The new Federation was established to end dissension between Birmingham Liberal Organisation and the West Midlands Liberal Federation and the ambitious plan was to make Birmingham the spearhead of a campaign to win industrial seats for the Liberal Party.

-Lawler first stood for Parliament as Liberal candidate in Dudley in the Black Country at the 1955 general election coming third with under 10% share of the vote and losing his deposit.
-He fought Birmingham, Perry Barr at the 1959 general election, again coming third, but this time gaining 14% of the poll and avoided losing his deposit.
-In 1964, he was the candidate in Birmingham, Handsworth.
+Lawler first stood for Parliament as Liberal candidate in Dudley in the Black Country at the 1955 general election, coming third with under 10% of the vote and losing his deposit.
+He fought Birmingham Perry Barr at the 1959 general election, again coming third, but this time gaining 14% of the poll – thus avoiding losing his deposit.
+In 1964 he was the candidate in Birmingham Handsworth.
 Again he came third, but achieved 17.6% of the poll.